-This section provides guidance to Managers for reducing the impact of lighting along a waterway.
-Shorelines consist of docks, jetties, lock facilities, boat launching areas, beaches, homes, cottages and undeveloped lands.
-Direct illumination of the shallow water
+This section provides guidance to managers for reducing the impact of lighting along a waterway.
+Shorelines facilities consist of docks, jetties, lock facilities, boat launching areas, beaches, homes, cottages and undeveloped lands.
+Direct illumination of the shallow water near shore alters the behaviour of aquatic species and the foraging patterns of land species and insects.

-These guidelines are relatively general due to the limited authority of Managers over some of these properties.
+These guidelines are relatively general due to the limited authority of managers over some of these properties.

 - 1. Park personnel should inform the owners and users of shoreline property of the impact artificial light has on the ecology of the water and adjacent lands. - 2.
 Property owners should be advised to shield all outdoor lighting to comply with FCO or ShCO requirements and to turn off this lighting when they go to bed. - 3.
 Shoreline lighting should consist of amber or red light.
 Blue and white lights are not permitted. - 4.
 Light fixtures should be prohibited within ten metres of a shoreline unless the Manager deems them necessary.
 Overhead luminaires that shine into the water are not permitted. - 5.
-High traffic areas and areas near machinery (lock facilities) may require higher levels of illumination at the discretion of the Manager.
+High traffic areas and areas near machinery (lock facilities) may require higher levels of illumination at the discretion of the Manager. - 6.
+There shall be curfews when there are no boat arrivals or departures, or when the machinery is not being used and turned off.

-Table 4.5 Shoreline Illumination Guidelines (Maximum Values) 4.5 Waterways Type Light Level (lux) Height Curfew 4.5.1 General Areas N/A None N/A N/A N/A 4.5.2 Dock Bollards FCO ShCO Amber Incandescent, CFL or LED, Filtered ~1 lux 1m No 4.5.3 Lock Facilities FCO ShCO Amber Incandescent, CFL or LED, Filtered ~3 lux 6 m Yes
+Table 4.5 Shoreline Illumination Guidelines (Maximum Values) 4.5 Waterways Type Light Level (lux) Height Curfew 4.5.1 General Areas N/A None N/A N/A N/A 4.5.2 Dock Bollards FCO ShCO Amber Incandescent or LED, Filtered ~1 lux 1m Limited 4.5.3 Lock Facilities FCO ShCO Amber Incandescent or LED, Filtered ~3 lux 6 m Limited